Download protected video streams

 line 95: (00 * 3600) + (02 * 60) + 08: value too great for base (error token is “08”)

-Finally, the script worked as expected and had a nice progress indicator.
-I was able to download video streams and watch them offline without any additional software (except ffmpeg).
-I took the time to refine the script by using Shellcheck and manually adding some enhancements.
-A further improvement could be to obtain the m3u8 file automatically by using another script that extracts the m3u8 file URL from the DOM of a media library URL.
+Finally, the script ran smoothly, complete with a satisfying progress indicator.
+I could download video streams and view them offline without requiring additional software, aside from ffmpeg.
+I took additional time to refine the script using Shellcheck and added some manual improvements.
+A potential enhancement could be to automatically obtain the m3u8 URL using a separate script that extracts it from a media library URL’s DOM.

 #!/bin/bash